Himel-Sarkar/HiddenWave/README.md

 # Bug fixed for Windows user
 This version is for windows User.
 Creator of this tool is TechChip.

-Bug fixedfixed by Himel Sarkar
+Bug fixed by Himel Sarkar
 # HiddenWave
 Embedding secret messages in wave audio file